Jan Strnad

-Jan Steven Strnad (sometimes credited as J. Knight) is an American writer of comic books, horror, and science fiction.
+Jan Steven Strnad (sometimes credited as J. Knight; born 1950) is an American writer of comic books, horror, and science fiction.
 He is known for his many collaborations with artist Richard Corben, as well as his work in the Star Wars expanded universe, the majority of which has been published by Dark Horse Comics.
-He has also written for DC Comics, Marvel Comics, Eclipse Comics, and Fantagraphics Books.
+He has also written for DC Comics, Marvel Comics, Eclipse Comics, and Fantagraphics.

 Biography

 A native of Wichita, Kansas, of Czech descent, Strnad was influenced by such writers as Mark Twain and John Steinbeck, as well as DC and Marvel comic books.

 He was active in comics fandom in the 1960s and contributed to fanzines such as Rocket's Blast Comicollector, where he wrote the column "Eyeing the Egos".
 He also published his own zine, Anomaly, until it was taken over by Bud Plant.